The short answer is yes. You can become a programmer without earning a university degree in computer science or software engineering.

 I started small, got experience at different companies, and proved my abilities by providing effective client solutions.
 In the end, you don’t need a degree to get good results.”

-Next we have Chao Zhang, who decided to take a college-level Programmer Analyst training program.
-Chao is now a full-stack software developer at Jesta I.S., an international company that produces software solutions for retail businesses.
+Next we have Chao Zhang, who took college-level programming training before becoming a full-stack software developer at Jesta I.S., an international company that produces software solutions for retail businesses.

 Chao didn’t have time to go back to university.
 He already had a degree in electrical engineering.
 He wanted to switch careers and get a programming job as quickly as possible.

 “I wanted to build something great in the digital world.
 But I knew getting practical experience is the key to success in this field.
-I chose Programmer Analyst training because it’s fast and includes an internship.
+I chose Herzing College's training because it’s fast and includes an internship.
 I needed real work experience to kickstart my career.”

 “To get a programming job you need to know at least one to two frameworks, and you need to be good with different environments and tools.
 But you can’t expect to learn them all from one training program because there are so many different frameworks, tools, etc.